Chuks-Onuh/FVA/README.md

 * Cd to root directory of the cloned file and create a virtual environment.
 * Pip install requirements.txt.
 * Create a postgres database and navigate to settings.py to change to the database created.
-* python manage.py migrate to migrate the Model Tables to the database and ./manage.py runserver to run the program.
+* Run python manage.py migrate to migrate the Model Tables to the database and ./manage.py runserver to run the program.
 # Deployment
 This project is deployed using Heroku server.
 Visit https://devcenter.heroku.com/articles/deploying-python for Heroku Django deployment flow.
 Navigate to http://foodvendorapi.herokuapp.com/admin to login to admin panel using